koinos/koinos-docs/docs/content/architecture/contract-abi.md

 # Contract ABI

-To interact with smart contracts, Koinos tooling requires a application binary interface (ABI).
+To interact with smart contracts, Koinos tooling requires an Application Binary Interface (ABI).
 This ABI is a json file that describes what functions a contract has available and how to interact with it.
 Here is an example ABI for the KOIN Contract.

 ``` json
 {